RahulShivhare44/Parallax-website/README.md

 # Parallax-website
-This website is related to 3D animation
+This website is related to 3D animation.